 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-Key components of the financial statements requiring management to make estimates include the useful life and amortization of tangible capital assets, in-kind donations and accrued liabilities.
+Key components of the financial statements requiring management to make estimates include the useful life and amortization of tangible capital assets, in-kind donations, accrued liabilities, and valuation of accounts receivable.
 Actual results could differ materially from those estimates.